yukonblue/yukonblue/README.md

 I've been doing iOS 📱 and macOS 💻 development for the almost 10 years.
 I'm currently a Senior iOS Engineer at Square, and prior to that I was a Senior System Engineer at Apple.
-Prior to that I also worked on large-scale backend systems and low-level graphics drivers.
+Before that I also worked on large-scale backend systems and low-level graphics drivers.

 ### 🛠️ My Projects